Frequently Asked Questions

 Q: What time should I drop off and pick up my camper?

-Drop off and check-in will be between 3:00 pm and 4:00 pm on the first day of camp.
-Staff will not be ready for campers before 3:00 pm; but if you arrive early, you are invited to walk around camp with your camper.
+Drop-off and check-in will be between 2:00 pm and 3:00 pm on the first day of camp.
+Staff will not be ready for campers before 2:00 pm; please do not come before 2:00pm.
+Opening worship will be held at 3:00 pm; family and friends are invited.

-Closing worship will be held outside at 1:00 pm; family and friends are encouraged to join use for worship.
-Campers will be ready for puck up around 1:30 pm on the last day of camp.
+Closing worship will be held at 1:30 pm; family and friends are encouraged to join us for worship.
+Campers will be ready for pick up around 2:00 pm on the last day of camp.

 Q: Does Red Willow Ministries provide transportation to camp?